-To summarize the above, our concept of the max impact force method is depend on the the best condition to clean the well is when the force provided by the jets is the maximum.
-Based on the mathematical solution, this condition is occurred when bit nozzles and circulation rate are properly selected to create pressure drop across the bit which is equal to 50% of total pump pressure.
+To summarize the above, our concept of the max impact force method depends on the best condition to clean the well when the force provided by the jets is the maximum.
+Based on the mathematical solution, this condition occurs when bit nozzles and circulation rate are properly selected to create a pressure drop across the bit equal to 50% of the total pump pressure.

-The hydraulic horsepower equation can be optimized in a similar manner, resulting in the following equations:
+The hydraulic horsepower equation can be optimized similarly, resulting in the following equations:

-Above equation is developed if M is set equal to 2 so that Pf
+The above equation is developed if M is set equal to 2 so that Pf = 1/3 Pp.

-The concept of this Jet optimization according to maximum hydraulic horsepower is based on the concept that the best condition to clean the well is when the hydraulic horsepower at the bit is the maximum.
-Based on the mathematical solution, this condition is occurred when bit nozzles and circulation rate are properly selected to create pressure drop across the bit which is equal to 67% of total pump pressure.
+This Jet optimization according to maximum hydraulic horsepower is based on the concept that the best condition to clean the well is when the hydraulic horsepower at the bit is the maximum.
+Based on the mathematical solution, this condition occurs when bit nozzles and circulation rate are properly selected to create a pressure drop across the bit equal to 67% of the total pump pressure.

-The most convenient method for selecting proper jet sizes for bit hydraulics optimization is the graphical approach shown in below Figure.
+The most convenient method for selecting proper jet sizes for bit hydraulics optimization is the graphical approach shown below.
 The maximum possible flow rate is based on pump horsepower and pressure limitations.
 The minimum flow rate is based on acceptable annular velocities for cuttings removal or minimum pumping rates from mechanical restrictions.
-These two lines are connected by the optimum friction pressure losses desired, usually 50% for impact force or 33% for hydraulic horsepower criteria.
-The most accurate method is to determine M from two flow rates on the given well and compute the optimum friction pressures using above Eqs.
+These two lines are connected by the desired friction pressure losses, usually 50% for impact force or 33% for hydraulic horsepower criteria.
+The most accurate method is to determine M from two flow rates on the given well and compute the optimum friction pressures using the above Eqs.

 which can be substituted into Eq.
 18.54 to compute the desired area for the jet nozzle: